Cominuscule points and Schubert varieties: Generalized cominuscule points

 \begin{Rem} We can generalize Definition \ref{def.generalcominuscule} in several ways.
 For example, we could replace the point $0$ in $V'$ with a $T$-fixed point in a smooth $T$-variety (with appropriate changes to the other conditions of the definition).
 This might be useful in considering slices with respect to actions of groups which are not unipotent.
 However, for our application to Schubert varieties, we do not need this generality. \end{Rem}

-Theorem \ref{thm.hilbert} below, which generalizes \cite[Prop.~9.1]{IkNa:09} and \cite[Cor.~2.11]{GrKr:15}), gives formulas for Hilbert series and multiplicities at a generalized cominuscule point in terms of the restriction of $K$-theory and Chow classes to that point.
-The motivation for a statement of this form---in which the slice $\cn$ does not explicitly appear---is that in the case of Schubert varieties, the restrictions $i_x^*[X]$ and $i_x^*[\co_X]$ will be restrictions of Schubert classes, which can be calculated.
-This gives a method of calculating Hilbert series and multiplicities of Schubert varieties at cominuscule points.
+The next result, Theorem \ref{thm.hilbert}, generalizes \cite[Prop.~9.1]{IkNa:09} (cf.~\cite[Cor.~2.11]{GrKr:15}).
+The motivation for a statement of this form---in which the slice $\cn$ does not explicitly appear---is that for Schubert varieties, the pullbacks $i_x^*[X]$ and $i_x^*[\co_X]$ are pullbacks of Schubert classes, which can be calculated.

-In this paper, we have chosen to give a proof of the multiplicity formula using equivariant Chow groups but not using equivariant $K$-theory, unlike the proofs in \cite{IkNa:09} and \cite{GrKr:15}.
-Also, in the situation of the theorem, it may happen that $\ev_v(\gl_{-1}(V^*))$ and $\ev_{-v}(c_d(V))$ are $0$.
-However, the terms which produce $0$ can be canceled in both numerator and denominator, so the evaluations are defined.
-In the case of Schubert varieties, we show in the sequel \cite{GrKr:17} that these cancellations can be explicitly described, so our formulas can be applied.
-See Remarks \ref{rem.vanish} and \ref{rem.vanishschubert} for further discussion.